 Each individual student whose attendance or punctuality is falling below the standard set will be assessed on his or her circumstances and general record, and opportunity will be given for a student to improve before further formal action is taken (such as following the school Disciplinary Procedures in the case of chronic absence).
-It is for the judgement of senior staff to decide at what point informal/formal remedial action or later disciplinary procedure action is taken against a student.
+It is for senior staff to use their judgment in order to decide at which point informal/formal remedial action or later disciplinary procedure action is taken against a student.

-The Head of Curriculum is responsible for:
+The Head of School is responsible for:

-- writing to the student(s) to invite them for a formal attendance tutorial attended by both the Head of Curriculum and Head of Administration (or Programme Leader) - explaining to the student why formal action has been taken and the subsequent procedures that will follow - monitoring the students' attendance once a formal tutorial and/or letter has been issued - ensuring follow up action takes place, either to continue formal procedures or to stop the process if satisfied by the students' improvement
+- writing to the student(s) to invite them for a formal attendance tutorial attended by both the Head of School and Head of Registry (or Programme Leader) - explaining to the student why formal action has been taken and the subsequent procedures that will follow - monitoring the students' attendance once a formal tutorial and/or letter has been issued - ensuring follow up action takes place, either to continue formal procedures or to stop the process if satisfied by the students' improvement

-The Head of Administration is responsible for:
+The Head of Registry is responsible for:

-- collating and presenting attendance data and records related to informal action - working with the Head of Curriculum to ensure follow up actions are completed - ensuring records of formal action are kept on the students file and updated on a regular basis - ensuring the SMT is kept informed of each stage of formal procedures - taking the required action as necessary under Tier-4 guidelines (see below).
+- collating and presenting attendance data and records related to informal action - working with the Head of School to ensure follow up actions are completed - ensuring records of formal action are kept on the students file and updated on a regular basis - ensuring the SMT is kept informed of each stage of formal procedures - taking the required action as necessary under Tier-4 and Student Route Visa guidelines (see below).

-Tier-4 Exceptions
+Tier-4 and Student Route VISA Exceptions

-The only instance where formal action must be taken before informal or formal remedial action has been completed is when a Tier-4 student misses 10 Key Contact Points.
-This is where a student on a Tier-4 visa has missed five full consecutive days of classes (ie 10 half-day Key Contact Points as described above), having had no contact with the school nor supplied formal documentation to demonstrate a medical or personal issue affecting attendance, ie has been unauthorised in the absence.
+The only instance where formal action must be taken before informal or formal remedial action has been completed is when a Tier-4 or Student Route visa student misses 10 Key Contact Points.
+This is where the student has missed five full consecutive days of classes (ie 10 half-day Key Contact Points as described above), having had no contact with the school nor supplied formal documentation to demonstrate a medical or personal issue affecting attendance, ie has been unauthorised in the absence.

-It is the Student Support Officer's responsibility to:
+It is the Data, Compliance and Reporting Officer's responsibility to:

-- monitor the attendance spreadsheet/software each week for students who have missed more than three consecutive days - provide the Senior Management Team with updates on any Tier-4 student who may be in danger of missing 10 key contact points - ensure information on students is passed in a timely fashion to the Head of Administration for the student's circumstances to be assessed - assist the Head of Administration in carrying out the duties listed below
+- monitor the attendance spreadsheet/software each week for students who have missed more than three consecutive days - provide the Senior Management Team with updates on any Tier-4 or Student Route visa student who may be in danger of missing 10 key contact points - ensure information on students is passed in a timely fashion to the Head of Registry for the student's circumstances to be assessed - assist the Head of Registry in carrying out the duties listed below

-In these circumstances, it is the Head of Administration's responsibility to:
+In these circumstances, it is the Head of Registry's responsibility to: